-In the hopes of improving the average processing time, on my second claim I was a lot more thorough with the description of what happened.
+In the hopes of improving the average processing time, on my second claim, I was a lot more thorough with the description of what happened.

-- We found out the flight was delayed when we went to check the boarding gate
+- We found out the flight was delayed when we went to check the boarding gate.

-- There was no attempt from SATA Azores Airlines at the Lisbon airport to warn us the flight would be delayed
+- There was no attempt from SATA Azores Airlines at the Lisbon airport to warn us the flight would be delayed.

-- A flight that I meticulously planned to take three and a half hours from Lisbon to Flores, took over 24 hours with unwanted layovers
+- A flight that I meticulously planned to take three and a half hours from Lisbon to Flores took over 24 hours with unwanted layovers.

-What happened was, again, a knowledge gap between the SATA Azores Airlines employees in Lisbon and those daily on the ground in the Azores islands, who know that reality extremely well.
+What happened was, again, a knowledge gap between the SATA Azores Airlines employees in Lisbon and those who work daily on the ground in the Azores islands, who know that reality extremely well.

-Thinking that surely this case was reason enough to make this second claim go faster, even if I hadn’t received compensation yet for the first one (it took one year and four months to win the case, and we got our money on October 2018), I provided a detailed account of the situation.
+Thinking that surely this case was reason enough to make this second claim go faster, even if I hadn’t received compensation yet for the first one (it took one year and four months to win the case, and we got our money in October 2018), I provided a detailed account of the situation.

 And the average processing time is… 299 days.

-In our case we’re getting back the price of the tickets.
+In our case, we’re getting back the price of the tickets.
 The only thing we don’t get back is the time and the energy we lost by taking an unplanned (and undesired) detour.

-Tips on Using AirHelp Effectively
+Tips on using AirHelp effectively

-AirHelp provides a service not a charity, so think about if you want to let go of a fee to get someone to do it for you or not.
+AirHelp provides a service, not a charity, so think about if you want to let go of a fee to get someone to do it for you or not.
 In our case, after jumping through countless hoops, we were left without much choice.
 I’m typically lazy to deal with all sorts of paperwork, so this type of service suits me.

 Be as detailed and as thorough as possible when describing your account of the events that led to the flight disruption.
-It might not make your case go faster (as you’ve seen from my example) but at least you have all the evidence of what went wrong.
+It might not make your case go faster (as you’ve seen from my example), but at least you have all the evidence of what went wrong.

-Does AirHelp Have Room for Improvement?
+Does AirHelp have room for improvement?

-Well, yes of course it has.
-Like all companies dealing with customers.
+Well, yes, of course, it has like all companies dealing with customers.
 I confess I was taken aback when their solution for my claim was to immediately use one of their local lawyers to pursue my compensation because, allegedly, they have a track record of problems with dialoguing with SATA.

-For the sake of transparency, they do a great job in explaining all service fees.
-They also don’t start any work unless you decide to open a claim, after you’ve confirmed on the app or the website that you are entitled to one.
-In a nutshell, you hire their service was you’ve decided it’s a good option for you.
+For the sake of transparency, they do a great job of explaining all service fees.
+They also don’t start any work unless you decide to open a claim after you’ve confirmed on the app or the website that you are entitled to one.
+In a nutshell, you hire their service once you’ve decided it’s a good option for you.
 If they can’t win it, they won’t charge you.

 What I did expect from them was a more human connection.
 I understand it’s an online service and that a lawyer in some other part of the country, whom I’ve never met or talked to, took care of everything for me successfully.
-I get that “online stuff” cut out the human factor so that things move faster and seamlessly.
+I get that “online stuff” cuts out the human factor so that things move faster and seamlessly.

-Clients don’t know your internal processes (nor they have to) and most of them read reviews with a grain of salt (like you’re probably reading this one right now).
+Clients don’t know your internal processes (nor they have to), and most of them read reviews with a grain of salt (like you’re probably reading this one right now).